changyuheng/slides-git-flow-on-gitlab/README.md

-# Revision Control Using Git Slides
+# Git Flow on GitLab Slides